 My personal experience with Thai Massage in Thailand

-I have been living in Thailand for 20 years and have received hundreds of massages.
+I have been living in Thailand for 20 years and have received hundreds of massage sessions.
 I am quite sure that almost none of all those therapists could name any muscle or bone in my body.

 The conclusion is that it is clearly possible to give a great massage without anatomical knowledge.

-But I did learn about good ergonomics, energy flow, state of mind, loving kindness, and healing intentions.
+What I did learn was good ergonomics, energy flow, state of mind, loving kindness, and healing intentions.